zlogic/mendix-docs/content/en/docs/appstore/use-content/platform-supported-content/modules/SAML/_index.md

 The URL for downloading the SP metadata of your app is independent of the value of the EntityID that you configure for your app (see [Configuring Service Provider](#configure-sp)) and which is included in the SP metadata.
 Instead, the metadata URL is based on the alias for the connected IDP where the SP metadata will be used.

+Controlling the configuration using constants requires an app restart and it is only possible when your app is connected to a single IdP.

 ### Prerequisites {#dependencies}

 * Install and configure the [Mx Model Reflection](/appstore/modules/model-reflection/) module.
 * Install and configure the [Encryption](/appstore/modules/encryption/) module – this is needed to encrypt the key store passwords in version 3.5.0 and above of the SAML module.
+* Install and configure the [User Commons](https://marketplace.mendix.com/link/component/223053) module (for version 4.0.0 and above)
 * For apps running outside of Mendix Cloud, make sure you have [external file storage](/refguide/system-requirements/#file-storage) configured.

     {{% alert color="warning" %}}The SAML module writes configuration data to a file document on the file storage to read it later.
 Without external file storage, this configuration will be lost when you restart your app.
 The SAML module will not work correctly without reading the configuration data from the file storage.